dailystory/WordPress/plugin/readme.txt

 ## Frequently Asked Questions

+### What is DailyStory?
+DailyStory is a [Customer Engagement Platform](https://www.dailystory.com) that includes everything your team needs to convert today's visitor into tomorrow's customer.

 ### Can I use my existing WordPress theme?
 Yes, DailyStory works out-of-the-box with all WordPress themes.
 If you find a problem though, we’d be happy to fix it!